chpngyu/utility/README.md

 ## Histogram

-Compute and draw the histogram of a list of values.
+Compute and draw the histogram for matrix data.
 This script allows user to provide your own data in several formats, including of csv, tsv, excel, ..etc.
-Then user can select the subset of data to plot a histogram, where the regions and bins can set set.
+Then user can select the subset of data to plot and set the regions and bins to plot.
 The dimension of the histogram are avaiable for 1D and 2D.

 ## Heatmap and Clustering